nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 10. On your Heroku dashboard where your application page is shown, click on the `Open App` button and copy the URL
 11. Now, let's deploy the application.
 Get back to the Vonage Dashboard website and under capabilities:
 12. Toggle Voice to enable this capability
-13. That hostname (the URL you just copied from Heroku) will be used followed by `/answer` on the Answer URL.
+13. That hostname (the URL you copied from Heroku) will be used followed by `/answer` on the Answer URL.
 Make sure HTTP GET is selected
 14. Do the same for  `/event` on the Event URL.
 Make sure HTTP POST is selected
 15. Click on Save Changes